French frigate Néréide (1779): British service

 On 11 September Watkins sailed to Curaçao to forestall the French from taking it.
 However, the French had already invaded Curaçao in July.
-Great Britain and the United States had come to a unofficial naval alliance against the French during the War of the Second Coalition, and a nearby American naval force that had received word of the invasion from American merchants on the island were able to put ashore Marines and, with the help of naval gunnery from American frigates, to push the French out of the forts, and off the island.
+Great Britain and the United States had come to an unofficial naval alliance against the French during the War of the Second Coalition, and a nearby American naval force that had received word of the invasion from American merchants on the island were able to put ashore Marines and, with the help of naval gunnery from American frigates, to push the French out of the forts, and off the island.
 This solidified the capitulation of the island from the Dutch to the British, thereby denying it to the French.

 On 13 October she captured American armed brig "Sukey" and sent her in to Curacao.

 On 25 November 1806, Nereide was under the command of Captain Robert Corbet when she captured Brilliante, a Spanish privateer lugger of four guns with a crew of 50.
 She was two days out of Vigo and provisioned for a cruise of four months.
 Corbet was particularly pleased at the capture as she had not yet captured anything, but there were several sail in sight when Nereide commenced her pursuit.

 On 15 July 1808, Nereide, Otter, and Charwell shared in the capture of the French brig Lucie, and her cargo of slaves.
 (Note: A first-class share of the bounty-money was worth £8 16s 6 1/2d; a sixth-class share, that of an ordinary seaman, was worth 3s 1d.)
 In December Nereide captured the French brig Gobe Mouche after a chase on the morning of the 18th.
 She was pierced for 12 guns but had thrown most overboard during the chase.
 She was under the command of Enseigne de vaisseau provisoir Sugor, and was sailing from the Seychelles to Port Louis with dispatches.
 She threw them overboard, but Nereides boat crew was able to retrieve a considerable part of them.
 Gobe Mouche had a complement of 80 men, but had only 30 on board when captured as she had had to man a number of prizes on her previous cruise.
 (Note: Some French records give the vessel's name as Gobe-Mouches.
 She was launched and stationed at Port Louis, Île de France.
 She had been designed or built by Grisard as a schooner of eight 12-pounder cannons, was launched in 1806, and commissioned on 1 April 1806.
 From Île de France she cruised the Indian Ocean, the Red Sea, and the Persian Gulf before her capture.)
 (Note: Gobe Mouche had on board a large (207-pound) tortoise (testudo elephantaopus) from the Seychelles for General de Caen, the governor of Isle de France (Mauritius).
 Admiral Bertie, who commanded at the Cape of Good Hope, sent it to England, where it survived only until 1810 at Petworth House.)